usaid-cs/yesterday-i-learned/java.md

 - `float`s (e.g. `3.2f`) and `double`s (e.g. 3.2) [should never be compared directly](http://stackoverflow.com/a/16627869/1558430).
 - ["Type inference"](https://softwareengineering.stackexchange.com/a/184183) in Java means `public <T> T foo(T t) { return t; }` returns whatever type you throw at it.
 It doesn't do more than that because Java devs really really like typing things out: ["...the redundant type serves as valuable documentation..."](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=4459053)
 - Less draconian than Haskell: `new Integer`s can be added to `int`s and `float`s.
-- The default "nothing" constant is `null`.
-Now you can return `null` from any method that claims to return an object---which is *terrible*---but at least you can't return `null` in a method that claims to return a primitive, i.e. `int foo() { return null }` won't ever compile.
-- Need to check for `null` everywhere, because Java is a very safe language, obviously.
 - Apparently, empty character literals (`''`) are not allowed.
 It makes no sense anyhow.
 Empty string is `""`.
 - [Autoboxing](http://docs.oracle.com/javase/tutorial/java/data/autoboxing.html): something new since 1.5, automatically treating `1` and `new Integer(1)` as the same thing, instead of a primitive and a class, respectively.
 "Boxing" turns a primitive into an object.
 "Unboxing" turns an object back into a primitive.
 - It is impossible to write `(5).toString()`, because fuck you, and fuck literals.
 To get a `"5"`, you need `new Integer(5).toString()`, or `Integer.toString(5)`.
 Update: [there are actually a thousand ways to convert an int to a string](http://javadevnotes.com/java-integer-to-string-examples), but `.toString()` isn't one.
-- It is always possible to `return null` in any function, even if the return type is specified not to be null.
 - You can't `string.reverse()` to reverse a string, because it's Java.
 Instead, you need to use [`(new StringBuffer(string)).reverse().toString()`](https://www.geeksforgeeks.org/reverse-a-string-in-java/), because it's Java.
 - Accessing a string's characters? `s[i]`?
 No no no. [`s.charAt(i)`](https://www.techiedelight.com/iterate-over-characters-string-java/).
 - Accessing a string's characters, one by one? `for c in s`?
 No no no. There's `for (char c: s.toCharArray())`, where `toCharArray` copies your fucking string into a new array, or [looping through indexes like a pleb](https://stackoverflow.com/a/196975/1558430), i.e. `for ( ... s.length() ) { ... s.charAt(i) ... }`.
 Apparently doing this both nicely and quickly requires [*a third party library from Google*](https://guava.dev/releases/21.0/api/docs/com/google/common/collect/Lists.html#charactersOf-java.lang.CharSequence-): `for (Character c: Lists.charactersOf(s))`.
 - You can assign any number (e.g. `int a = 1`) to any type that has a larger range than it (e.g. `long b = a`) without casting.
 - ...However, you [cannot cast a `bool` to/from anything](https://stackoverflow.com/questions/3793650/convert-boolean-to-int-in-java), including an int.
 - You can put underscores in between number literals, e.g. `123_456_789`.
-- Java has an [`Optional` container type](http://rcardin.github.io/functional/programming/types/2019/10/06/optional-is-the-new-mandatory.html) that lets you do your null checks with a different set of methods instead of `!= null`.
-Although [an `Optional` type can never return null](https://stackoverflow.com/questions/28746482/optional-vs-null-what-is-the-purpose-of-optional-in-java-8), you will still need to check if the thing you returned "is empty", i.e. whether the underlying value is null.
-[Could be mistaken though](https://dzone.com/articles/using-optional-correctly-is-not-optional).
-- Don't return an `Optional` if you can return an "empty" container instead.
-For example, if you are normally returning a list of something, an empty list is a perfectly valid return value.
-- `String foo = null` is [perfectly fine](https://www.youtube.com/watch?v=-r5cebGAIZc) in this language.
-You can even compile something like this and get no warnings, and then get `NullPointerException` when you run it.
-Perfection.
-- Null checks are typically replaced with [`Optional<Type> optionalVal = Optional.ofNullable(somethingThatCanBeNull); if(optionalVal.isPresent()) { optionalVal.get(); }`](https://www.toptal.com/java/top-10-most-common-java-development-mistakes).
-When used as such, it is only marginally better than the `== null` check for [not allowing `null` semantically](https://stackoverflow.com/a/28746693/1558430); ["the real power comes from being able to defer the error handling (no value) to a later time and chaining map/flatMap/filter etc. methods without if/else blocks."](https://stackoverflow.com/questions/28746482/optional-vs-null-what-is-the-purpose-of-optional-in-java-8#comment70270554_28746693)
 - You can't return `{0, 1, 2, 3}` and expect to return an array.
 No no no too simple.
 You need to [`return new int[] {0, 1, 2, 3}`](https://stackoverflow.com/a/9331864/1558430).
 Because `new` applies to primitives too.
 Or something.
 - You can't have "an array of Lists", i.e. `new List<E>[]`.
 Because it's not typesafe.
 That's just what the book says in item 28.
 I don't exactly get it.
-- [Use `Optional.of()` when you know the thing can't be `null`](https://stackoverflow.com/a/31696584/1558430), and `Optional.ofNullable()` when it can be `null`.
-Because of the nature of `Optional` (it helps you handle `null`), using a `Optional.of()` that raises `NullPointerException` is really just in terms of contract (i.e. you need to return an `Optional`, but quite often you know for sure that you should be returning something).
-- [`Objects.nonNull`](https://www.developer.com/java/java-7-feature-asserting-non-null-objects/) is an assertion-like call that throws `NullPointerException` wherever you want to make sure something is definitely not null at some point, i.e. `variable!!`, except less elegant.
 - There used to be a time where [calling `method(long foo)` with `method(0)` will throw an error](https://tech.jonathangardner.net/wiki/Why_Java_Sucks#Won.27t_cast_an_int_to_a_long) because it wants `0L`.
 Thankfully, this is no longer the case.
 - There is no difference between Long's notation, [`l` and `L`](http://stackoverflow.com/a/770017/1558430).
 - Strong references are your normal `ObjectClass object = new ObjectClass()`.
 [Weak references](https://weblogs.java.net/blog/2006/05/04/understanding-weak-references) are references that can be garbage-collected at their own pace, so can sometimes become null.
-Use WeakReferences by wrapping them:
-  `WeakReference<ObjectClass> = new WeakReference<ObjectClass>(object)`
+Use WeakReferences by wrapping them: `WeakReference<ObjectClass> = new WeakReference<ObjectClass>(object)`
 - `PhantomReference`s are a special type of `WeakReference`, which is always null.
 - [Making `List`s](http://stackoverflow.com/a/858590/1558430)
 - [`Void` is not `void`](http://stackoverflow.com/a/10839064), because, again, fuck you. `void` is the type, and `Void` is a thing that holds the type.